fsvreddit/bot-bouncer/README.md

 * Make daily digest fully configurable
 * Remove NSFW check on Social Links evaluator
 * Add new evaluator for Telegram group spam
+* Add new evaluator for spam comments used by future adult content creation accounts being farmed
 * Internal changes to support operations on /r/BotBouncer

 ## v1.11.0